How to Shingle a Roof: Laying Asphalt Shingles

 Bend the narrow shingle over the ridge so that each side is equal and nail the ridge shingle into place with a single nail on each side of the ridge.
 Place the next shingle in the same manner that normal shingles were placed, once more bending it over the ridge and nail into place.
 Continue to the far end of the ridge.
 The last ridge shingle will need to be cut to the proper length; just make sure that 100% of visible shingle is from the bottom half.
 Don't leave any part that would normally be hidden exposed.

 Congratulations!
-You have a brand new roof that you did yourself and several hundred dollars that can be put into something else.
-Maybe a beautiful new shower door to hide the tub away.
-A new hardwood floor and get rid of that worn carpet.
+You have a brand new roof that you did yourself and saved several hundred dollars that can be put into something else.
+Maybe a new hardwood floor and get rid of that worn carpet.
 How about a fancy chandelier in the dining room?
 With the new roof completed what else are you ready to tackle?